awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-ansible.md

 1. \(Optional\) For **Verbose**, choose an option\.

 1. For **Targets**, choose an option\.
-For information about using targets, see [Using Targets and Rate Controls with State Manager Associations](systems-manager-state-manager-targets-and-rate-controls.md)\.
+For information about using targets, see [Using targets and rate controls with State Manager associations](systems-manager-state-manager-targets-and-rate-controls.md)\.

 1. In **Specify schedule**, choose either **On schedule** or **No schedule**\.
 If you choose **On schedule**, use the buttons provided to create a cron or rate schedule for the association\.

 1. In **Advanced options**, for **Compliance severity**, choose a severity level for the association\.
 Compliance reporting indicates whether the association state is compliant or noncompliant, along with the severity level you indicate here\.
-For more information, see [About State Manager Association Compliance](sysman-compliance-about.md#sysman-compliance-about-association)\.
+For more information, see [About State Manager association compliance](sysman-compliance-about.md#sysman-compliance-about-association)\.

 1. In **Rate control**, configure options to run State Manager associations across a fleet of managed instances\.
-For information about using rate controls, see [Using Targets and Rate Controls with State Manager Associations](systems-manager-state-manager-targets-and-rate-controls.md)\.
+For information about using rate controls, see [Using targets and rate controls with State Manager associations](systems-manager-state-manager-targets-and-rate-controls.md)\.

    In **Concurrency**, choose an option:
    + Choose **targets** to enter an absolute number of targets that can run the association simultaneously\.